BaraaFAbed/Image-Restoration-CV-Project/README.md

 ## Installation

 Use the `environment.yaml` file, or follow the these steps:
-*  Create an enviroment with python=3.9 and install PyTorch with cuda using [this link](https://pytorch.org/get-started/locally/).
+*  Create an enviroment with python=3.9
+*  Install PyTorch with Cuda using [this link](https://pytorch.org/get-started/locally/).
 *  Run the following command to install the appropriate packages:

 ```bash